chenchcgt/leaflet-challenge/README.md

 # leaflet-challenge

-### This project is intended to portray the locations where earthquake happened in all months and magnitudes.
+### This project is intended to demonstrate the locations where earthquake happened in all continents, with data for all magnitudes and months.
-### Data is extracted from (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_month.geojson)

 Due to security reasons, the Config File with the API key is not uploaded in this assignment.
 In order to properly run this application, follow the steps below: